PaulIsenberg/FWIP_Venture/README.md

 #### Assumptions:
 - We are not assuming any any correlation between factors beforehand and will let ML tells us what factors are significant
 - We are assuming that there will be sufficient data for the timeframe specified but will likely employ a sampling process on certain factors

+#### Visualizations:
+- Geographic dispersion
+- Bar-type chart with funding $ amount on the y axis